-How much does a Fleet Manager earn in the United States?
-The average Fleet Manager salary in the United States is $84,900 as of December 01, 2018, but the range typically falls between $72,373 and $102,570.
+How much does a Fleet Manager make in the United States?
+The average Fleet Manager salary in the United States is $85,694 as of April 27, 2019, but the range typically falls between $73,047 and $103,527.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.